sauntimo/name-counter/README.md

 The text search is handled by the [streamsearch](https://www.npmjs.com/package/streamsearch) npm package which implements the [Boyer–Moore–Horspool algorithm](https://en.wikipedia.org/wiki/Boyer%E2%80%93Moore%E2%80%93Horspool_algorithm).
 It takes around 20 seconds to run.

-Note that the matching is case sensitive so a search for "Oliver" will return 830 results and a search for "OLVIER" will return 51.
+Note that the matching is case sensitive so a search for "Oliver" will return 830 results and a search for "OLIVER" will return 51.
 I considered lower casing the whole text to return both combined but that resulted in a large number of false potisitves for 2 letter names.

 ### Installation